The design, evaluation, and management of immunisation programmes

 Immunisation

-Aim of immunisation: to provoke immunological memory to protect individual against a particular disease
+Aim of immunisation: to provoke immunological memory to protect individual against a particular disease.

 Two types of immunisation:

-- Passive: temporary protection e.g. Immunoglobulin (Ig's)
+- Passive: Immediate protection with temporary source of antibody, e.g. Immunoglobulin (Ig's) and antitoxins

 - Active: longer term protection leading to the formation of antibodies